bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 # Tracking feature usage

 To track feature usage, use the `track` method on the client.
-By default you can use the flag/feature key to designate feature usage when calling the `track` method:
+By default you can use the flag/feature key as the event name as the first argument to designate feature usage when calling the `track` method:

 ```ts
 OpenFeature.getClient().client.track("huddle", { voiceHuddle: true });